leouieda/website/blog/python-hawaii-2017.md

 ---
-title: Thoughts from the "Introduction to Python Workshop" at UH Manoa
+title: Thoughts from the Introduction to Python Workshop at UH Manoa
 date: 2017-04-28
 thumbnail: python-hawaii-2017.png
 layout: post